 Handles, handrails, and grab bars should be installed throughout your home so your relative can lift, lower, and support themself.
 Not every area of your house needs handrails or grab bars, but some rooms and locations can greatly benefit from them, including:

 You would also want to install rails along exterior ramps, as well as any other locations in or around the house your relative visits frequently.

 Your home should be well-lit, both on the inside and outside, for the safety of everyone in the house.
 Having proper lighting throughout your home is a simple way to improve its overall security and accessibility, particularly if your relative has any visual or cognitive impairments.
-Dim lighting is also a risk factor for falls in older adults, regardless of their other health conditions.
+Dim lighting is also a risk factor for falls in older adultsLink opens in a new tab, regardless of their other health conditions.
 Replace any light bulbs in your home that have burned out, as well as any that are too dim.
 For any areas that don’t have great lighting, you can always buy a lamp or other fixture that’s easy to install or set up.

 Service Animal Accommodations

 If your family member already has or plans on getting a service animal, you’ll have to make sure your home can accommodate them, too.
 This includes stocking up on food and other supplies, making sure they have a designated area to eat and sleep, putting away potentially hazardous or toxic objects, and ensuring they’ll get along with the other people and animals in your home.

 The actual preparations you need to make will vary depending on what type of service animal your relative has and when it will be coming into your house.
 If you’re still making major updates to your home, you’ll have to make sure the service animal stays safe while you remodel, to avoid hurting themself or someone else.
 If possible, it may be best to wait until your accessibility updates are complete before your relative and their service animal move in.